chrisgit/chrisgit.github.io/_posts/2016-10-03-virtualbox-install-ubuntu.md

 ![11-preparing-install-ubuntu]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/11-preparing-install-ubuntu.png){: .align-center}

-click continue
+Click continue to proceed.

 The installation process allows you customise your installation, we are performing a basic installation here, the defaults are all good.

 ![12-installation-type]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/12-installation-type.png){: .align-center}

-Click Install Now.
+Click Install Now to proceed.
 Ubuntu will confirm the drive settings that we have selected.

 ![13-write-changes-to-disks]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/13-write-changes-to-disks.png){: .align-center}

-click continue.
+Click continue to proceed.
 Ubuntu now confirms your timezone locations

 ![14-where-are-you]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/14-where-are-you.png){: .align-center}

-Click continue.
+Click continue to proceed.
 Select your keyboard layout

 ![15-keyboard-layout]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/15-keyboard-layout.png){: .align-center}

-Click continue.
+Click continue to proceed.
 Enter the computer name, your name and password, these details will be used to login when the Ubuntu installation is complete.

 ![16-who-are-you]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/16-who-are-you.png){: .align-center}